ALYAMBR/GDR/README.md

 Developed and implemented during research work in Novosibirsk State University by Nikita Radeev.

-Code is available to execute online on CodeOcean: https://codeocean.com/capsule/3280561/tree
+Code is available for execution online on CodeOcean: https://codeocean.com/capsule/3280561/tree

 ## Test Data
 Datasets are not uploaded here but you can find them on OpenML (https://www.openml.org/) by task id: